weston-seniw/python-portfolio/README.md

 # python-scripting-portfolio
-Portfolio for python based scripts
+Portfolio projects for python from 100 days of code course